decentralized-identity/org/working-group-lifecycle.md

 decisions be made in advance.

 4.**Approval by Steering Committee**.
-Upon consensus agreement by the founding participants on charter language and initial chairs, the WG Charter can be ratified by DIF's steering committee and agreed by JDF counsel (in regards to language clarity).
+Upon consensus agreement by the founding participants on charter language and initial chairs, the WG Charter can be sent to DIF's steering committe for ratification.
+DIF's steering committee may call on the Technical Steering Committee and/or JDF counsel to clarify the value and IP risks of the proposed working group scope, in particular its relation to prior art to which WG participants or chairs hold IP rights.
+If such risks are identified, the Steering Committee MAY request additional legal documentation and/or donation of such prior art to DIF stewardship before ratification.

 At this point, the WG is legally established.
 The WG charter then becomes part of DIF's legal documents managed by LF, through their DocuSign processes.
 Once